Lactalis says baby milk could have been contaminated for years

 “We can’t say definitively but (the cost) will be very high, several hundred million euros,” he told Les Echos.

-“This case could cost us our export licence for a still undetermined period,” he added.
+“This case could cost us our export license for a still undetermined period,” he added.

 Besnier did not give details of what the costs would be.